kubernetes-sigs/cluster-api/docs/proposals/202105256-cluster-class-and-managed-topologies.md

    - Calculate patches:
      - evaluate patch selector
      - evaluate patch values
+       - if variable overrides are set, they are used instead of the Cluster-level variables.
    - Apply patches to our local copies of the templates.
      <br>**Note**: Patches are applied in the order in which they are defined in the ClusterClass.